project-repo/cagebreak/README.md

    of cagebreak in combination with cagebreak commands and the full power of a scripting language of your choice to do almost whatever you want.

-> Example scripts can be found in the repository.
+> Example scripts can be found in the repository under `example_scripts/`.

 ## Contributing